prglaum/historicalBeeRecords_ESGR/README.md

 #### Grahametal2023_BeeTraits.xlsx (all figures describing species traits; called in every script):
 Species taxonomic information, natural/life history traits, physiological traits, geographic distribution, etc.
-The first tab describes each trait, the second tab houses trait data per species.
 The .xlsx file contains two sheets.
 TraitData: all trait data per species.
 ReadMe: a mini "ReadMe" with all trait data columns explained.
 Bee Trait data is also availale as Table S2 as Supplementary Material and on the Ag Data Commons: https://agdatacommons.nal.usda.gov/articles/dataset/Data_from_A_century_of_wild_bee_sampling_historical_data_and_neural_network_analysis_reveal_ecological_traits_associated_with_species_loss_/25233991